Zzy9797/FedKDDC/README.md

 Per-FedAvg | 80.16 | FedKDDC | 85.50±0.09
 pFedMe | 58.91 | |

-### Table 4:
+### Results of Pathological distribution distribution:
+Consider the scenario where some categories of data are missing on the clients, we also split the datasets based on pathological distribution and conduct the experiments

-Accuracy (%) comparisons of image classification task on CIFAR-10 and CIFAR-100 under data partitioning of pathological distribution.
+Table 2: Accuracy (%) comparisons of image classification task on CIFAR-10 and CIFAR-100 under data partitioning of pathological distribution.
  Method  | CIFAR-10  | CIFAR-100
 | ---- | ----- | ------
 | FedAvg | 66.19 | 26.23